 Mums are often very keen to get back in to shape following the birth of their babies.
 However, rushing back or doing the wrong type of exercise risks injury to your joints, pelvic floor muscles and abdominals.
-During pregnancy the muscles that normally support your back and pelvis will have stretched and weakened.
+During pregnancy, the muscles that normally support your back and pelvis will have stretched and weakened.
 Due to all the feeding, nappy changes and playing with your baby your neck and shoulders may also become rounded.
-Pilates can help combat all of these problems allowing you to enjoy your time with your new baby.
-You will benefit with a stronger pelvic floor, improved posture, a more supported spine and pelvis as well a more toned body.
+Pilates can help combat all these problems allowing you to enjoy your time with your new baby.
+You will benefit with a stronger pelvic floor, improved posture, a more supported spine and pelvis, as well a more toned body.

 Postnatal Pilates is safe, it can be started relatively early in the postnatal period and can accelerate your postnatal recovery.
 It is advisable to wait until after your 6 week check if you had a vaginal delivery or 12 weeks after caesarean before joining a class.
 One to one sessions are possible earlier than this to give a more tailored assessment and return to activity- this gives a good head start to those wishing to attend class and can highlight any issues early on.

 Those of you who are wanting to return to more vigorous exercise need to build strength before embarking on high impact exercises such as running or circuit type training.
 This can help prevent injury or pelvic floor problems further down the line.
 Pilates is perfect for this and having specialist training, Physiotherapists can guide you safely back to what you were doing before pregnancy.